bengtssonpalme/MPBIO-BBT045-2025/unix-tasks.md

 *The pattern here is `<(command that yields text output)` which replaces the result files.*

 ## 5. Sequence Processing
-In the last part of this tutorial we will produce the complementary RNA sequence of a DNA string.
+In the last part of this tutorial we will produce the **complementary RNA sequence of a DNA string**.

 For replacing single characters, one could use the `tr` (translate) command like: